Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 8 Maret 2025 18.17.12 UTC
+- WIB: Sabtu, 8 Maret 2025 19.36.21 UTC
-- WITA: Sabtu, 8 Maret 2025 19.17.12 UTC
+- WITA: Sabtu, 8 Maret 2025 20.36.21 UTC
-- WIT: Sabtu, 8 Maret 2025 20.17.12 UTC
+- WIT: Sabtu, 8 Maret 2025 21.36.21 UTC

 Kutipan Inspiratif:
-"I quit being afraid when my first venture failed and the sky didn't fall down."
+"There is only one thing worse than fighting with allies and that is fighting without them."

-Kategori: motivational
+Kategori: friendship